-7.2.2.2 Alternative 2B: Adjust State Quotas Based on Recent Biomass Distribution (Non-Preferred)

-As described in section 7.2.1.2, alternative 2B, under either of its sub-alternatives 2B-1 and 2B-2, would shift quota allocation from the Southern region of the management unit (North Carolina through New Jersey) to the Northern region (New York through Maine).
+7.2.2.2 Alternative 2B: Adjust State Quotas Based on Recent Biomass Distribution (Non-Preferred) As described in section 7.2.1.2, alternative 2B, under either of its sub-alternatives 2B-1 and 2B-2, would shift quota allocation from the Southern region of the management unit (North Carolina through New Jersey) to the Northern region (New York through Maine).
 Under alternative 2B-1, the total amount of allocation shifted from the South to the North would be 6% (with Northern states increasing their relative allocations by 19% and southern states decreasing their relative allocations by 9%), while under 2B-2, allocation shifted to the North from the South would 13% of the coastwide allocation (with the Northern states increasing their allocations by 40% and the Southern states decreasing theirs by 19%).

 It is possible that alternatives 2B-1 and 2B-2 could lead to regional effort changes or other changes in the prosecution of the fishery (e.g., changes in gear type composition or number of total hauls) that could affect interaction rates with non-target species.
 It is unclear to what extent this may occur, and if interaction rates did change, if it would have a meaningful impact on the stock status of non-target species.
 Small to moderate scale changes in the locations of fishing effort could increase or decrease localized interaction rates with non-target species.
 Depending on the distribution of non-target species, the effects of effort redistribution on non-target species are likely to range from slight negative to slight positive.
-Most non-target species relevant to this action are distributed throughout the range of summer flounder, however, any non-target species that may have higher densities in more northerly areas may experience increased interactions under alternative 2B.
+Most non-target species that may have higher densities in more northerly areas may experience increased interactions under alternative 2B.
 Likewise, non-target species that have lower densities toward the southern end of the management unit may see decreased interactions that could have slight positive impacts on the stock.
 These effects are highly uncertain, especially given that the overlap in habitat preferences for summer flounder and non-target species may vary by region.
-Interaction rates with non-target species are also influenced by factors like seasonality of effort, which as previously mentioned, is difficult to predict under various reallocation alternatives.
+Interaction rates with non-target species like seasonality of effort, which as previously mentioned, is difficult to predict under various reallocation alternatives.